xzl01/ghc/docs/users_guide/debugging.rst

     as each function will start at a cache line.
     However forcing larger alignments in general reduces performance.

-.. ghc-flag:: -fcatch-bottoms
+.. ghc-flag:: -fcatch-nonexhaustive-cases
-    :shortdesc: Insert ``error`` expressions after bottoming expressions; useful when debugging the compiler.
+    :shortdesc: Add a default ``error`` alternative to case expressions without a default alternative.
     :type: dynamic

-    Instructs the simplifier to emit ``error`` expressions in the continuation of empty case analyses (which should bottom and consequently not return).
+    GHC generates case expressions without a default alternative in some cases:

+    - When the demand analysis thinks that the scrutinee does not return (i.e. a bottoming expression)

+    - When the scrutinee is a GADT and its type rules out some constructors, and others constructors are already handled by the case expression.

-    This is helpful when debugging demand analysis bugs which can sometimes manifest as segmentation faults.
+    With this flag GHC generates a default alternative with ``error`` in these cases.
+This is helpful when debugging demand analysis or type checker bugs which can sometimes manifest as segmentation faults.

+.. ghc-flag:: -fcheck-prim-bounds
+    :shortdesc: Instrument array primops with bounds checks.
+    :type: dynamic

+    Typically primops operations like ``writeArray#`` exhibit unsafe behavior, relying on the user to perform any bounds checking.
+This flag instructs the code generator to instrument such operations with bound checking logic which aborts the program when an out-of-bounds access is detected.

+    Note that this is only intended to be used as a debugging measure, not as the primary means of catching out-of-bounds accesses.

 .. _checking-determinism: